UdaySagar25/scala-spark/articleFiles/dateTime.md

 - Extract the year, month and day from the dataframe
 - Extract more information about the datetime column of the dataframe
 - Formatting the Dates column
-- How to ge the current time stamps
+- How to get the current time stamps

 ### References
 - [Dataframe date format](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.functions.date_format.html)